BeatrizArellano/model_indev/README.md

 - The main model configuration file (`main.yaml`): to specify details for location, time, grid, forcing, physics, output, etc.

-- Forcing data: one or more NetCDF files providing the atmospheric and surface fields referenced in `main.yaml`.
+- Forcing data: one or more NetCDF files providing the atmospheric and surface vriables referenced in `main.yaml`.

 - Optional: A YAML configuration file (`fabm.yaml`) required only if biogeochemistry is activated.